Benamar Benatta: Entry to Canada, arrest

 These charges were dropped in 2003 following a highly critical report by a U.S. federal magistrate who reproved federal prosecutors, the FBI and immigration agents, saying that they had used a "sham" to justify their actions in detaining Benatta, including ignoring legal deadlines designed to protect constitutional rights and providing explanations for their behaviour that "bordered on ridiculousness".
 "The defendant in this case undeniably was deprived of his liberty," the magistrate, Judge H. Kenneth Schroeder Jr. wrote, "and held in custody under harsh conditions which can be said to be oppressive."
 To detain Benatta longer "would be to join in the charade that has been perpetrated."

 Benatta was transferred to immigration detention, where he continued to be detained as he went through a series of immigration reviews and appeals.

 On July 20, 2006 American officials handed Benatta back to Canadian immigration officials, following high-level negotiations between Canada and the U.S. which resulted in the Government of Canada offering him temporary residence while he sought refugee status.

 The Los Angeles Times reported that Benatta had been held for a total of 1,780 days, holding the distinction of being held without charge longer than any other suspect in the US.

 The Los Angeles Times quoted Benatta:

 I say to myself from time to time, maybe what happened ... it was some kind of dream.
 I never believed things like that could happen in the United States.

 Benetta is living in Toronto while awaiting determination of his refugee claim.
-In April 2007 he sought an explanation from the Government of Canada about why he was transferred to the United States on September 12, 2001.
+In April 2007, he sought an explanation from the Government of Canada about why he was transferred to the United States on September 12, 2001.

-Michael A. Battle, the prosecutor involved in his incarceration, was since promoted to "Director of the Executive Office for United States Attorneys".
+Michael A. Battle, the prosecutor involved in his incarceration, has since been promoted to "Director of the Executive Office for United States Attorneys".